Foam Rolling vs Stretching: Which Is Better for Recovery?

 ### Can foam rolling replace stretching completely?

 No. Foam rolling excels at reducing soreness and improving circulation, but stretching is still superior for long-term flexibility and joint range of motion.
 Think of rolling as maintenance for your soft tissue and stretching as maintenance for your joint mobility.
-You will need both for complete recovery.
+You'll need both for complete recovery.

 ### Is it safe to foam roll every day?